sybrid1982/toy-js-engine/readme.txt

 Basic comparators: >, <, ==
 Increment and decrement prefixes (--x, ++x)
 Working with booleans, strings, and numbers
-Adding strings and booleans and numbers for the javascript degenerates
+Adding strings and booleans and number coersion

 ## To do: